 When to Seek Medical Attention

 Generally, ataxic cerebral palsy is easy to overlook in infants.
-A wide-based gait, falling, lack of fine motor skills, and speech difficulties are all considered normal stages of child development.
+A wide-based gait, falling, lack of fine motor skills, and speech difficulties are all typical during the early stages of child development.
 It isn’t until the child gets a little older that lack of balance and coordination become worrisome.

 As a result, it’s essential for parents to keep an eye out for delayed motor development.
 One way to do this is to familiarize yourself with developmental milestones.

 For example, by 18 months, your child should be able to walk independently.
 Delayed developmental milestones are often the first signs of cerebral palsy.
-The sooner signs and symptoms of ataxic CP are identified, the sooner management can begin.
+The sooner signs and symptoms of ataxic CP are identified, the sooner management can begin, generally resulting in more optimal improvements.

 Up next, we’ll discuss how individuals with ataxic cerebral palsy can develop their balance and coordination skills to improve their overall quality of life.